nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 ### Expense Class Overview

 The Expenses are divided into three categories.
 Transport, Utilities and Food.
-Each of the categories inherit from a base Expense class which in turn inherits from the FinancialRecord class.
+Each of the categories inherits from a base Expense class which in turn inherits from the FinancialRecord class.

 ![expense_class_diagram.png](https://github.com/AY2324S1-CS2113-T18-3/tp/blob/master/images/expense_class_diagram.png?raw=true)